 - 1 Pack of 500g of any short pasta of your choice.

 - 1 large sweet potato

-- 3 tbsp flour (we used whole wheat)
+- 3 tbsp flour we used organic whole wheat

 - 1 tbsp olive oil

-- approx 1 tsp of dijon mustard to taste
+- 1 tsp dijon mustard to taste - very important

 - salt and pepper to taste